google/android-emulator-container-scripts/README.md

-# Container scripts for external releases
+# Android Emulator Container Scripts

 This is a set of minimal scripts to run the emulator in a container for various systems such as Docker, for external consumption.
-Acloud is not used; only the emulator and system image zip files are needed.

-We do similar things as the internal facing scripts, but is meant for external release.
-When the container images are built, they can be separately pushed to some location such as docker hub or even dl.google.com.

 # Install